yubo-dev/driva-digital-broker/README.md

      ```

 2. **Frontend Tests (Cypress E2E Testing):**
-   - Navigate to the `/frontend` directory:
+   - Navigate to the `/frontend` directory, ensure the dependencies are all installed:
      ```bash
      cd frontend
      ```